Pseudomoaner/QuasiS3R/README.md

 ## Speeding up simulations by pre-compiling code

 One of the most time-consuming portions of the QuasiS3R model is calculation of the potential gradients acting on each rod, which confer the rod-rod steric interactions.
-To speed up this process, the QuasiS3R package includes a pair of .c files that perform these expesive operations (PotentialCalculations\mexCalcEnergyGradientsPeriodic.c and  PotentialCalculations\mexCalcEnergyGradients.c) that can be pre-compiled.
+To speed up this process, the QuasiS3R package includes a pair of .c files that perform these expensive operations (PotentialCalculations\mexCalcEnergyGradientsPeriodic.c and  PotentialCalculations\mexCalcEnergyGradients.c) that can be pre-compiled.
 To use them, simply follow [this guide](http://cs.smith.edu/~nhowe/370/Assign/mexfiles.html) to compiling .mex files.

 Once you have compiled these functions, they should be saved as QuasiS3R\PotentialCalculations\mexCalcEnergyGradients.mexXXX and QuasiS3R\PotentialCalculations\mexCalcEnergyGradientsPeriodic.mexXXX (where XXX is an operating system specific extension).
 QuasiS3R will then automatically detect the compiled versions and use them in place of the equivalent .m functions.

 ## Applying custom confinement geometry

 To help build up complex geometries of spatial confinement, QuasiS3R includes the fieldDesigner utility.
 To use it, simply open the FieldDesigner.mlapp in Matlab.
-Ypon doing so, the follwing GUI should appear:
+Upon doing so, the following GUI should appear:

 ![fieldDesigner](https://raw.githubusercontent.com/Pseudomoaner/QuasiS3R/master/Graphics/fieldDesigner.PNG)